broch/broch.github.io/content/posts/build-your-own-wai-framework.md

 Even though WAI is not really a standard web interface supported by multiple servers, it *is* common to multiple frameworks so an understanding WAI and Warp is useful if you are likely to be developing Haskell web applications.

 In this article we've built a simple set of functions with which we can write web handlers which would look quite similar to those of a framework like Scotty, and you should now hopefully have a clearer idea of how they work.
-The code is available from the accompanying samples repository [on github](https://github.com/broch/brochio-samples/blob/byowai/ByoWai.hs), on the `byowai` branch.
-The branch commit history closely follows the structure of the article and should compile at each stage.
+The full code can be downloaded [here](BuildYourOwnWai.hs).
 For a more complex example, you can also see this kind of code in use in a project I've been working on which is an implementation of the [OpenID Connect specification][openid-connect] in Haskell [^broch].
 I'll hopefully find time to write up more articles on this topic as the development proceeds.

 [openid-connect]: http://openid.net/developers/specs/